80. Smithsonian Omits Hispanics

 Wow!
 After visiting so many Hispanic historical sites around the country, what a disappointment!

 It was as if I had walked into an average American history book, with all its typical blatant omissions of the contributions of Hispanic Americans.
-I was amazed to find that "American Stories," the museum's main exhibit outlining American history, rudely and disrespectfully begins in 1776 — and omits the 263 years when mostly Spanish settlers explored and built this nation after Juan Ponce de Leon discovered what is now the U.S. mainland in 1513.
+I was amazed to find that "American Stories," the museum's main exhibit outlining American history, rudely and disrespectfully begins in 1776 — and omits the 263 years when mostly Spanish settlers explored and built this nation, starting in 1513, when Juan Ponce de Leon discovered what is now the U.S. mainland.

 Among these "American Stories" — represented by photos of prominent Americans — you see many white, black and Native American faces.
 But I was dumbfounded by how few Hispanic faces are part of these montages.